-Flavor Life List: 51The China beer scene isn’t really a thing yet and it is obvious why at the first sip.
+China isn’t really known for their beer and it is obvious why at the first sip.
 Now, that isn’t to say I didn’t enjoy my beer in China, because I absolutely did.
 I enjoyed it the same way I enjoy a refreshing Coors Light.
 Sometimes I just really want a Coors Light, sue me.

-My favorite China beer was Guilin Liquan’s 1998 LiQ beer.
+My favorite brew of China was Guilin Liquan’s 1998 LiQ beer.
 It was very smooth, refreshing, and a great price at only ¥10 ($1.55).
 I would also put Guilin Liquan as my favorite brewer in China.
-From what I can tell, they offer three different crafts.
-I couldn’t taste much of a difference between the three, but they were each better than the others I had.
+I tried two of their crafts.
+I couldn’t taste much of a difference between the two, but they were both better than the others I had.

 On our last couple of days in China, we bunked with a Chinese brewer at the hostel.
 He was in the middle of a brewery tour in Chengdu.
 He gave us a list of places to try and talked to us about the growing micro-brew culture in China and how he sees it around the world.
 It was super interesting to talk to him and we are looking forward to our next trip to Chengdu to check out the breweries he suggested.